Dealing With Birth Injuries/ Prevalence and Statistics

 Sadly, this is not always the case, as tens of thousands of preventable birth injuries occur each year.
-At The Law Offices of Jeffrey S. Glassman, our dedicated, knowledgeable team of Massachusetts birth injury lawyers recognizes the traumatic effect this can have on families.
+At Jeffrey Glassman Injury Lawyers, our dedicated, knowledgeable team of Massachusetts birth injury lawyers recognizes the traumatic effect this can have on families.
 Outcomes can range from temporary pain and discomfort to profound disability and lifelong challenges or even death.

 Birth injuries are systemic damages that may occur before, during or immediately after birth that may result in long-term negative consequences to the child.
 These can range from a broken clavicle bone caused by improper extraction to permanent nerve damage or severe cognitive impairments caused by a lack of oxygen during delivery.

 - Cerebral Palsy

 - Intra-ventricular Hemorrhage